 A local guide took us on a half-day food tour of the city, meeting us at Bangsar with our first stop at Little India in Brickfields.
-It happened to be the first day of a 10 day Hindu festival so we took a walk up fragrant flower alley to see the many stalls displaying beautiful offerings for temples.
+It happened to be the start of a 10 day Hindu festival.
+We took a walk up fragrant flower alley to see the many stalls displaying beautiful offerings for temples.
 A kind man tied delicate jasmine bracelets onto the wrists of the women in our group.
 They were pretty, cool and sweet-smelling – a real treat for such a hot day.

-As we walked along the main street of Little India it was being set up for the festival.
-Cheerful Indian music played through a boombox, outdoor entertaining tents were being erected and a large, colourful and impressive elephant God made of tapioca flower was on display, which would be later set out to sea after the celebrations.
+As we walked along the main street of Little India, decorations were being set up for the festival.
+Cheerful Indian music played on a boombox and outdoor entertaining tents were being erected.
+A large, colourful and impressive elephant God made of tapioca flower was on display, which would be later set out to sea after the celebrations.

-To my delight our guide took us to a pure vegetarian eatery for lunch (pure vegetarian means no onion, garlic or chilli – our guide said it’s thought to be bad for mojo).
-Here our plates were filled with generous portions of lentil curry, tofu and vegetable dishes and boiled rice.
-We ate as the Malaysians do – with only our right hands, using our thumbs to scoop the food then gently (and with luck, neatly) push it into our mouths.
+To my delight our guide took us to a pure vegetarian eatery for lunch.
+Pure vegetarian means no onion, garlic or chilli – our guide said it’s thought to be bad for mojo.
+Our plates were filled with generous portions of lentil curry, tofu and vegetable dishes and boiled rice.
+We ate as the Malaysians do – with our right hands, using our thumbs to scoop the food then gently (and with luck, neatly) push food into our mouths.

 We washed down our meals with iced lemon tea, served in plastic bags tied with string for portability.
 As lemons are imported to Malaysia they can be expensive so this refreshing and popular drink is often made with local limes.

 At around 3-4pm each day, Malaysians love what is often called ‘tea time snack bites’.
-To taste some of these delights we stopped by an outdoor stall, busy with staff rolling dough for curry puffs, frying batches of lentil cakes and serving the many buyers who stopped for a savoury or sweet afternoon snack.
-It’s essentially crunchy fried heaven – I tried a LOT of the treats and they were very crispy, light and tasty.
+To try some of these delights we stopped by an outdoor stall.
+The staff were busy rolling dough for curry puffs, frying batches of lentil cakes and serving the many buyers who stopped for a savoury or sweet afternoon snack.
+It’s essentially crunchy fried heaven.
+I tried a LOT of the treats and they were very crispy, light and very tasty.

-Next up was a stop for sweet treats, including crunchy fried banana (my favourite!), ice kachang which has corn kernels, red beans, grass jelly (made with a type of mint) and cendol (pronounced chendol) made with palm sugar, pandan jelly made with rice flour, coconut milk and shaved iced.
+Next up was a stop for sweet treats.
+We had crunchy fried banana (my favourite!), ice kachang which has corn kernels, red beans, grass jelly (made with a type of mint) and cendol (pronounced chendol).
+This cold treat is made with palm sugar, pandan jelly made with rice flour, coconut milk and shaved ice.
 On a hot day these icy treats melt fast so you have to eat quickly!

 To escape the heat of the afternoon we took a ride up KL Tower.
 The tower stands 421m high but due to the high amount of smoke blanketing the area (from farmers doing an annual burn in Indonesia), it was difficult to see much of the city.
 I imagine on a clear day it would be quite an impressive viewpoint.
 Another impressive landmark high above the city is the Petronas Twin Tower which looks quite futuristic.